-Microsoft has published multiple OneNote apps.
-The OneNote app in the Office setup and OneNote for Windows 10, which is pre-installed on computers and available to download separately.
+Microsoft has published multiple OneNote apps—the OneNote app in the Microsoft 365 setup and OneNote for Windows 10.

-Both are the same, but a few unique options may attract some users.
-So, which one is for you?
+Both are identical, but a few unique options may attract some users.
+So, what are the differences?
 This is OneNote vs. OneNote for Windows 10 battle.

 Both offer almost the same tools.
 Here is a list of options in both programs: